What we need your help for:

 Research project for the State of Berlin – What it’s about:

-The project is made possible through funding from the Berlin State Office for Equal Treatment – Against Discrimination (LADS) as part of the initiative “Berlin stands up for self-determination and acceptance of gender and sexual diversity” (IGSV).
+The project is made possible by funding from the Berlin State Office for Equal Treatment – Against Discrimination (LADS) as part of the initiative “Berlin stands up for self-determination and acceptance of gender and sexual diversity” (IGSV).

 You might also be interested in…